astridx/meinblog/content/posts/joomla/19joomla-mehrsprachigkeit.en.md

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ services/provider.php](https://github.com/astridx/boilerplate/compare/t14b...t15a#diff-6f6a8e05c359293ccc2ab0a2046bce7f)

-In the provider we register our `AssociationsHelper` as a service that implements [AssociationExtensionInterface](https://github.com/joomla/joomla-cms/blob/4.0-dev/libraries/src/Association/AssociationExtensionInterface.php).
-This way we make sure that all necessary functions are available.
+In the provider we register our `AssociationsHelper` as a service that implements [AssociationExtensionInterface](https://github.com/joomla/joomla-cms/blob/4.0-dev/libraries/src/Association/AssociationExtensionInterface.php)[^github.com/joomla/joomla-cms/blob/4.0-dev/libraries/src/Association/AssociationExtensionInterface.php].
+This way we ensure that all necessary functions are inherited into our component and are thus available.

 [administrator/components/com_foos/ services/provider.php](https://github.com/astridx/boilerplate/blob/a477530dc5e1a7a5d574ee2019951af2a5264eb5/src/administrator/components/com_foos/services/provider.php)